RichTiTAN/Tor-Multiplexer/README.md

 # Tor-Multiplexer For Windows
-  Just a Multiplexer that runs 8 tor connections with meek-lite bridge.
+  Just a Multiplexer that combines 8 seperate tor connections

   How to use: